Electrochlorination

 Electrochlorination is the process of producing hypochlorite by passing electric current through salt water.
 This disinfects the water and makes it safe for human use, such as for drinking water or swimming pools.

 Process

 The process of electrochlorination is a simple application based on the chloralkali process (in an unpartitioned cell).

 It is the electrolysis of saltwater to produce a chlorinated solution.
 The first step is removing any solids from the saltwater.
 Next, the saltwater streams through an electrolyzer cell's channel of decreasing thickness.
 One side of the channel is a cathode, the other is an anode.
 A low voltage DC current is applied, electrolysis happens producing sodium hypochlorite and hydrogen gas (H2).
 The solution travels to a tank that separates the hydrogen gas based on its low density.
-Only water and ordinary salt, (sodium chloride (NaCl)) are used.
+Only water and sodium chloride are used.
 The simplified chemical reaction is: